 No doubt that one of the least enjoyable parts of air travel is airport security.
 However, there's a straightforward way to speed your way through Transportation Security Administration (TSA) checkpoints: TSA PreCheck.
-And TSA PreCheck just got even more valuable.
-7 more airlines officially joined as TSA PreCheck participating airlines this month.
+For a minimal cost — or free if you use the right card — you can enroll in TSA PreCheck to speed through airport security.

-That makes now a great time to review why you should enroll in PreCheck, all 79 participating airlines, and the credit cards that will reimburse the cost of your application as a cardholder benefit.
+That makes now a great time to review why you should enroll in PreCheck, all 100 participating airlines, and the credit cards that will reimburse the cost of your TSA PreCheck application as a cardholder benefit.

 What is TSA PreCheck?